spatie/laravel-http-logger/README.md

 ### Logging

-A default log profile is added within this package.
+Two classes are used to handle the logging of incoming requests: a `LogProfile` class will determine whether the request should be logged, and `LogOutput` class will write the request to a log.

-It will only log `POST`, `PUT`, `PATCH`, and `DELETE` requests.
+A default log implementation is added within this package.
-It will write to the default Laravel logger.
+It will only log `POST`, `PUT`, `PATCH`, and `DELETE` requests and it will write to the default Laravel logger.

-You're free to implement your own log profile, and configure it in `config/http-logger.php`.
+You're free to implement your own log profile and/or log output classes, and configure it in `config/http-logger.php`.

 A custom log profile must implement `\Spatie\HttpLogger\LogProfile`.
-This interface requires you to implement `handleRequest` and `logRequest`.
+This interface requires you to implement `shouldHandleRequest`.

 ```php
 // Example implementation from `\Spatie\HttpLogger\DefaultLogProfile`